Helping Regain Stability

 “I remember working for about a year with the planning team.
 I remember being intimidated by such a large and important task as dreaming up how we were going to carry out the vision God gave Dave.
 The trustees were great at being confident that we could do this with God's leading.
 Little by little a picture emerged of what the place would look like and how it would function.”

-— Mark Lutz, Pastor of Growth & Healing
+— Mark Lutz, Pastor & Director of Life Reset at Vineyard Cincinnati

 Capital Campaign & the Beginning of Construction